-Most pupils then go on to attend local Sixth Forms or colleges after leaving us in Year 11, guided by dedicated and impartial careers provision in KS4.
+Most pupils then go on to attend local Sixth Forms or colleges after leaving us after Upper Fifth (Year 11), guided by dedicated and impartial careers provision in KS4.

 3.2.2.
-Year 11 Leaver Destinations
+Upper Fifth (Year 11) Leaver Destinations

 As we do not have 6th form provision, our pupils leave us at 16 to go to a variety of local schools and further education establishments.
 A large number of these schools/colleges are invited to the KS5 information evening to exhibit and speak to our pupils.
 In addition, pupils are provided with independent qualified careers advice to aid their decision making.